stefanvstein/testify/README.md

 ## Alternatives
 There are different evaluation functions, `eval-in-ns`, `eval-as-use` and `eval-all`, having slightly different behavior:

 `eval-in-ns` evaluates the content of the test-comments in its already existing namespace.
-This is pretty much the same as evaluating step by step manually as we usually do with comment.
+This is pretty much the same as evaluating step by step manually as usually done with comment.
 But this is not always great for automation as the namespace remains, possibly altered.

 `eval-as-use` evaluates content of each test-comment in a new tear-off namespace and refer to the current namespace as refered by use, as depicted blow.
 All public functions are available.
 The tear-off namespace is deleted after each test-comment